jimmyhmiller/PlayGround/writings/programming/Basic Functional Studies.md

 addNToList(n, [1,2,3])
 ```

-Alright problem solved.
+Alright, problem solved.
 I can now add 3 or any number for that matter.
 Let's try a different problem.
 I want I have a list of string and I want to concatenate something onto the front of them.
 Here's what that function might look like.

 ```Javascript
 function concatFrontList (s, list) {